linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool.md

-1. **_If an application is storing hourly log files from thousands of instances from a high traffic web site, which naming scheme would give optimal performance on S3?_**
+ **_1. If an application is storing hourly log files from thousands of instances from a high traffic web site, which naming scheme would give optimal performance on S3?_**

 - instanceID_log-HH-DD-MM-YYYY